Geert Booij

-Geert Evert Booij ([ɣeːrd ˈboːi]; born 1947) is a Dutch linguist and emeritus professor of linguistics at the University of Leiden.
+Geert Evert Booij ([ɣeːrd ˈboːi]; born 1947) is a Dutch linguist, and emeritus professor of linguistics at the University of Leiden.
 He is credited as the creator of construction morphology.

 Career

-Booij previously taught at the Vrije Universiteit and University of Amsterdam and has been a member of the National Research Council for Humanities since 1997.
+Booij previously taught at the Vrije Universiteit and University of Amsterdam, and he has been a member of the National Research Council for Humanities since 1997.
 He was the Dean of the Faculty of Arts at the University of Leiden between 2005 and 2007.

 He is a winner of Humboldt Research Award and an Honorary Member of the Linguistic Society of America.